 Right to a Paper Copy of this Notice.
 You have the right to a paper copy of this notice.
 You may ask us to give you a copy of the notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy.

-All Patient Rights requests should be sent to the Patient Relations Department in the region where the service occurred.
+All Patient Rights requests should be sent to the Patient and Provider Advocacy Department in the region where the service occurred.

 New Orleans, LA 70115

-For services provided at Ochsner Medical Center – Baton Rouge or the clinics located in the Baton Rouge area:
+For services provided at Ochsner Medical Center – Baton Rouge or the health centers located in the Baton Rouge area:

 Ochsner Medical Center – Baton Rouge